algorithmica-org/algorithmica/content/english/hpc/complexity/levels.md

 Cost to implement, bugs, maintainability.
 It is perfectly fine that most software in the world is inefficient.

 What does it mean to be a better programmer?
 Faster programs?
 Faster speed of work?
 Fewer bugs?
 It is a combination of those.

+Implementing compiler optimizations or databases are examples of high-leverage activities because they act as a tax on everything else — which is why you see most people writing books on these particular topics rather than software optimization in general.